-SLCF and the PAWS teams underscore that these are preliminary estimates and final estimates are expected late by 2021.
+SLCF and the PAWS teams underscore that these are preliminary estimates.

 The survey was a collaborative effort between the Ministry of Nature and Environment, Snow Leopard Conservation Foundation, WWF Mongolia, the National University of Mongolia, Mongolian Academy of Science and other partners making up the national PAWS team in Mongolia.

 So, 30 some years later George Schaller’s estimate of 1,000 snow leopards in Mongolia is still valid!